pdxgo/codeofconduct/README.md

 The Code of Conduct applies generally.
 If you participate in or contribute to the Go ecosystem in any way, you should observe the Code of Conduct.

+PDXGo will enforce this Code of Conduct at meetings and in online discussion forums.

 Explicit enforcement of the Code of Conduct can only practically apply to the official forums operated by the Go project (the official Go GitHub projects, Go project code reviews, the #go-nuts IRC channel, the /r/golang sub-reddit, and